Headbright/applink/CONTRIBUTING.md

 Feel free to open an issue in order to discuss any thoughts, comments, questions and suggestions that you might have.

-## Answer issues and contribute to discussions

-Reviewing issues and merged pull requests is a great way to help, get familiar with the library, and shape its direction.

 ## Code contributions

 - Clone the `main` branch on your machine.